Skip to content

 • Does it provide water temperature indication?

-• Does it sense dangerous water temperature?
+• Does it provide a visual indication of water temperature?